Assessing the Business Process Modeling Competences of Large Language Models: Conclusion

 \section{Conclusion}

 This paper presented the BEF4LLM framework, accompanied by an extensive benchmark of recent and prominent open-source LLMs, to assess and compare their abilities in generating BPMN models from textual descriptions.
-Building upon the well-established SIQ framework and extending it to capture validity aspects unique to generative LLMs, our approach provides the first systematic and in-depth evaluation of LLMs’ capabilities for BPMN modeling.
+Building upon the well-established SIQ framework and extending it to capture validity aspects unique to LLMs, our approach provides the first systematic and in-depth evaluation of LLMs’ capabilities for BPMN modeling.

 Our findings reveal insightful distinctions regarding the strengths and weaknesses of open-source LLMs, particularly in comparison to a selected group of human modeling experts.
 Notably, LLM performance on key aspects, as measured by our framework, is often comparable to that of human modelers.
-Larger LLMs do not always yield better results; in fact, increased parameter counts sometimes correlate with reduced pragmatic quality in generated BPMNs.
-Substantial differences exist between LLM families, with the larger models from the Llama 3 family achieving the highest overall scores.
-Nonetheless, generating valid BPMN-XML files remains a significant hurdle for most LLMs, further amplified by context window limitations.
+Larger LLMs do not always yield better results; in our experiments, increased parameter counts sometimes coincided with lower pragmatic quality in the generated BPMN models, potentially because larger LLMs tend to produce more extensive and complex process models.
+Substantial differences exist between LLM families, with the larger LLMs from the Llama3 family achieving the highest overall scores.
+Nonetheless, generating valid BPMN XML files remains a significant hurdle for most LLMs, further amplified by context window limitations.
 Our results also demonstrate that advances in benchmark scores for LLMs do not automatically translate to improved performance in the text-to-BPMN task.
-Instead, instruction-tuned variants consistently outperform their non-instruction-tuned counterparts, suggesting these should be favored in practice.
-However, the often-undisclosed nature of instruction-tuned LLMs limits their broader adoption.

 From an application standpoint, several LLMs show strong potential for practical use in text-to-BPMN tasks and conversational process modeling.
 Even without perfect results, these models can address the “blank-page” problem in process modeling, enabling more users to generate high-quality BPMN models with greater ease.
 In this way, AI-driven process design can substantially reduce barriers to entry for process modeling.